garrett-ordner/Stats-Simplified-Jekyll/_posts/2020-10-13-lesson-1-2-7-finishing-up.md

 - theory
 ---

 Short final lesson on calculating probabilities by counting.
-The OpenOffice version of this presentation can be downloaded here: [Presentation 1-2-7: Finishing Up](/lessons/Presentation-1-2-7-Finishing-Up.odp)
+If you're on mobile, you can view the lesson here: [Presentation 1-2-7: Finishing Up](/lessons/Presentation-1-2-7-Finishing-Up.pdf)

 <iframe src="/lessons/Presentation-1-2-7-Finishing-Up.pdf" width="1000" height="1000"> </iframe>